Why Bank Connectivity as a Service Wins Over the Traditional Software Approach

 I am quite sure that the answer to all of these questions is ‘no’ and that you would have bought all of this as a service – as modern companies tend to favor support processes as services.
 Why should the conclusion be any different if we switch the manufactured goods in this scenario into payments?

-Jukka Sallinen is cash management domain expert with a strong hands-on background from international and complex payment factory and SWIFT projects.
+Jukka is a cash management domain expert with a strong hands on background from international and complex payment factory and SWIFT projects.
 Previously Jukka has been working in various R&D roles, focusing on bank and ERP integrations and security topics.
-Jukka holds a Master of Science degree in software engineering and data security.

 Read more blog posts about Global Bank Connectivity